gabest11/lexx-ivtc/README.md

 Must use tfm's deinterlacer that understands h/l to be top or bottom field, no clip2.
 Drop either of the last two frames, they are identical.

+Update: It is now possible to use yadif or other external deinterlacers if you use my TIVTC build.
+The clip3 argument takes a secondary clip for PP and uses it for the non-default field.
+In that case Q 6 can be omitted.

 This method is obviously lossy, since we only keep two clean frames and make the deinterlacer guess the second half of the other two.
 Because they are surrounded by clean frames, the result is pretty good with motion-adaptive deinterlacers.
 Certainly better than deinterlacing every frame.

 If your pattern starts differently, just rotate the overrides. pcccp + cppcc => uphcl, --+-+ and f, +-+++